Expert covariational reasoning resources in physics graphing tasks: Discussion

 \subsection{The Emergent Reasoning Devices and their Relationship to the Mathematics Mental Actions}

-During our analysis across all three studies, we identified several reasoning devices that accompany covariational reasoning used by physics experts.
-We see these devices as closely related to many of the direct covariational reasoning mental actions defined by mathematics education researchers \cite{Carlson2002ApplyingStudy, Thompson2017} (towards Research Question 1).
-There are also ways that these devices are distinct, and we suggest these devices contribute to patterns of expert \emph{physics} covariational reasoning when solving novel graphing tasks (towards Research Question 2).
+We identified five reasoning devices used by experts to covary that are distinct but related to the mathematics mental actions for covariation.
+We suggest these devices often engage MMA but include a blended consideration of the physical context.
+They therefore contribute to patterns of expert physics covariational reasoning when solving novel graphing tasks.

 Proxy quantities were consistently used by physics experts across most of the tasks.
 In particular, we saw that proxy quantities allowed expert physicists to use models they already knew efficiently and ``map'' the familiar model to the contexts and quantities the task asked for.
-We propose proxy quantities as an extension of MA 1 that is particular to physics covariational reasoning, as it is a tool that we observed physics experts use to replace one quantity for another in order to make the task easier to think about.
+Proxy quantity necessarily relies on MMA~1, as a central behavior is relating quantities.
+However, essential to the distinction between proxy quantities and MMA~1 is the replacement behavior, which includes an assumption that one quantity is easier to interpret physically (or more common in accepted physical models) than another.

-This reasoning device is reminiscent of ``simultaneous covariation'' in mathematics education research \cite{Johnson2015TogetherChange}, which has been characterized by considering how two quantities change independently with respect to time and then comparing the independent changes of one to coincident changes in the other.
-While a small number of physics experts described their use of proxy quantities as ``parameterization,'' most simply talked about ``replacing'' distance with time.
+Use of proxy quantities is reminiscent of what mathematics education researchers have characterized as ``simultaneous covariation'' \cite{Johnson2015TogetherChange}: considering how two quantities change independently with respect to time and then comparing the independent changes of one to coincident changes in the other.
+However, while a small number of physics experts described their use of proxy quantities as ``parameterization,'' most simply talked about ``replacing'' distance with time, which we view as distinct.
 Further, we observed physics experts engaged in using proxy quantities that were not time, namely, radius for total distance in Gravitation and Electric Charge.

+We also observed experts sectioning tasks into regions of consistent behavior, and using neighborhood analysis to examine the rate of change at particular, physically significant points.
+When sectioning tasks, there was an interplay between MMA~2 (used to find points of inflection) and the physical interpretation of those inflection points.
+This interplay allowed experts to describe a region as ``consistent'' (i.e. articulating that one quantity increases while the other stays the same for a section of the domain), and is particular to physics covariational reasoning.
+A good example of this interplay is the Ferris Wheel task---while most experts considered the entire task one ``section'', 3 of the 15 separated the interval where the cart was going up from the interval when the cart was going down.